What Is a Trust and How Trusts Are Taxed in the UAE

 3. Draft the Trust Deed: Create a detailed trust deed outlining the trust's purpose, beneficiaries, and terms.
 Legal advice is crucial in this step.

-4. Register with DIFC: If the trust is intended for asset protection or succession planning, consider registering it with the DIFC Registrar of Companies.
+4. Establish with DIFC: If the trust is intended for asset protection or succession planning, consider setting it up through the DIFC Companies Office.

 5. Comply with Regulations: Ensure that your trust adheres to the DIFC's trust law and relevant international standards for transparency and compliance.